 Many state laws stipulate that only one party -- which would generally be you -- need to know that the conversation is being taped.

 Some state laws, however, require that both parties know that the conversation is being recorded.
-In this case it would be illegal for a third party -- excluding law enforcement authorities with a court order -- to tap into phone conversations.
+In this case it would be illegal for a third party -- excluding law enforcement authorities with a court order or certain homeland security issues -- to tap into phone conversations.

 We now turn to one of the grayest areas of the law and one that is most often encountered by news people -- access to locations.

 If the location is on public property, there's generally no problem, unless you're seen as interfering with police or public safety officials.

 Thus, photographing a public demonstration, disaster, or even a crime scene under these conditions should be okay.

 This does not mean that someone won't object or try to stop you, even though they may not have the legal authority to do so.

 Sometimes people, including the police, don't want an event or action publicized.